 If you are a graduate who has a relevant matter that you would like addressed you are invited to attend a meeting of the Committee of Convocation and make it known.
 The programme of future meetings of the Committee of Convocation and contact details are included elsewhere on this website.

-A meeting of the Committee will be held on Zoom at 5.15 pm on Wednesday 19 August 2020.
+A meeting of the Committee will be held on Zoom at 5.15 pm on Wednesday 21 October 2020.
 Our Guest speaker is Professor Anthony Scott, leader of the Health Economics Research Program at the Melbourne Institute of Applied Economic and Social Research at the University of Melbourne.

 Information is provided on this site by the Committee of Convocation in good faith but others are advised that they should independently check it to their own satisfaction before placing reliance upon it.
 The Committee of Convocation welcomes input which may be directed to the Secretary at email@example.com.